+EPHEZ Infrastructure Development

-• EPHEZ Infrastructure Development: The initial Community Needs Assessment showed that East Providence has many strengths, one of which is a strong, existing sense of community, followed closely by a strong emergency services system and a geographical proximity to many resource rich locations.
-EPHEZ has continued to build upon these strengths and to address community needs by supporting the growth of workgroups in the following areas: Behavioral Health; Housing and Homelessness; Senior Health and Wellness; Teen Focus, Resident Engagement, and Communications.
+The initial Community Needs Assessment showed that East Providence has many strengths, one of which is a strong, existing sense of community, followed closely by a strong emergency services system and a geographical proximity to many resource rich locations.
+EPHEZ has continued to build upon these strengths and to address community needs by supporting the growth of workgroups.
 While next year will see the planned expansion of new and existing workgroups, over the SFY22 grant cycle, a heavy emphasis was placed on empowering workgroup members to identify areas of need, potential partnerships, and programming opportunities.
-All of the workgroups identified above have identified their missions, goals for the year, and cofacilitators, and have provided a variety of community engagement and programming over the last year.
+All of the workgroups identified above have identified their missions, goals for the year, and co-facilitators, and have provided a variety of community engagement and programming over the last year.
 They have begun developing a strategy to address systems change, as well as conversations with residents on how to continue improving resident engagement in and leadership of these workgroups.
 The Steering Committee drafted and finalized the Governance Structure for EPHEZ, in a collaborative and thoughtful process that encouraged feedback and participation.
+It is important to note that the development of this structure was lead by a Steering Committee member, who is also an East Providence resident.
 In June, the Steering Committee provided input in the annual performance evaluation of the EPHEZ Project Director, in alignment with the Governance Plan.

-II.
 Demographic Information of HEZ Community Served